-The exponential growth of online shopping transactions is due, among other things, to the ubiquity of mobile devices.
-Today, you don't even need to sit down at the desktop to purchase any amount.
+The exponential growth of eCommerce transactions is due, among other things, to the ubiquity of mobile devices.
+Today, you don’t need to sit at the desktop to purchase any amount.

-The concentration of such, previously unthinkable, number of buyers, in fact, in one place — on the Internet — is simultaneously a challenge and the path to endless opportunities.
-Those, who will be able to collect the necessary eCommerce analytics in time and use it correctly, have all chances to become an integrated part of the brave new market.
+The concentration of such previously unthinkable numbers of buyers, in fact, in one place — on the Internet — is simultaneously a challenge and the path to endless opportunities.
+Those, who can collect the necessary eCommerce analytics in time and use its tools correctly, have all chances to become an integrated part of the brave new market.

 The days when it was enough for you to look at the visit counter in an online store and compare it with the number of goods sold are long gone.
-Today, every visitor who looks at your site even for a couple of seconds leaves a digital footprint.
-Enhanced eCommerce Google Analytics tools and other solutions allow you to analyze your successes and failures and even predict the future with the highest degree of probability.
+Today, every visitor who looks at your site, even for a few seconds, leaves a digital footprint.
+Enhanced eCommerce Google Analytics tools and other interpretations allow you to analyze your successes and failures and even predict the future with the highest degree of probability.

-Stores that do not engage in deep and diverse eCommerce analytics have not only no future but even no present.
+Stores that do not engage deep analytics tools and diverse eCommerce analysis have not only no future but even no present.
 Did you know, for example, that 40% of shoppers come to stores from Google search pages?
-Then, for sure, it will be helpful for you to know that only a negligible number of users continue to search for the information they need on the second page, and only 0.78% of those who still reached the second get to the third.
+Then, it will be helpful for you to know that only a negligible number of users continue to search for the information they need on the second page, and only 0.78% of those who still reached the second get to the third.
 Why is your store not visible at the top of Google?
-By turning to enhanced eCommerce Google Analytics, you can get detailed information about all transactions.
-After examining the data obtained, you will receive rich material for working hypotheses about the conversion rate factors.
+Turning to elevated Plerdy e-commerce analytics tools allows you to get itemized information about all transactions.
+After examining the data obtained, you will receive rich material for working out hypotheses about the conversion rate factors.

-The same we may say for the hundreds of other metrics that affect your online trading success.
-Moreover, these metrics are individual for each store, and only professional eCommerce analytics can write out a recipe for guaranteed success for your business.
+The same we may say for hundreds of other metrics that affect your online trading achievement.
+Moreover, these metrics are individual for each store, and only professional eCommerce analytics tools can write out a recipe for guaranteed success for your business.

-There are hundreds of companies that offer different solutions for eCommerce analytics.
-Of course, you need to carefully explore the various offers to choose the right one for you.
-But it's still worth starting your search with the best ones.
+There are hundreds of agencies that proffer different tools for eCommerce analytics.
+Of course, you need to carefully explore various offers to choose the suitable one.
+But it’s still worth starting your search with the best ones.

 Plerdy is a dynamic startup founded by Andrew Chorny.
-The company's core comprises certified experts who work with enhanced eCommerce Google Analytics is a profession.
-Most Plerdy employees have been trained in Google AdWords and Google Analytics.
+The company’s core comprises certified experts who work with Google Analytics Enhanced eCommerce.
+Most Plerdy employees have been trained in Google AdWords and Analytics.

 One of the most stable banks in Ukraine — KredoBank — cooperates with Plerdy.
-Honda, Ukrposhta, Subaru, Kyivstar, SoftServe — are the customers of Plerdy too.
+Honda, Ukrposhta, Subaru, Kyivstar, and SoftServe are customers of Plerdy too.

 Users appreciate Plerdy’s arsenal of eCommerce analytics tools and the bottom line for optimizing their websites with these solutions.

 “I just installed a script from Plerdy on my website and immediately saw positive results,” writes Marianna, a representative of Fiorelli Fragolino.
-“It's a straightforward tool with a lot of power,” says an expert from Newoldstamp.com, Olga.
-“Plerdy is a tool that any self-respecting online marketing specialist must always have at hand,” says Eugene, marketing specialist at “Echo.”
+“It’s a straightforward tool with a lot of power,” says an expert from Newoldstamp.com, Olga.
+“Plerdy is a tool that any self-respecting eCommerce specialist must always have at hand,” says Eugene, a marketing specialist at “Echo.”

-The Plerdy platform offers users a unique solution for multilevel eCommerce analytics — Plerdy sales performance.
+The Plerdy platform offers users a unique multi level sales performance analysis tool — Plerdy eCommerce Analytics.

-With this tool, a user can define many essential metrics for high website conversion: Key Performance Indicators, the effectiveness of individual elements and blocks on the page, etc. In addition, e-commerce analytics tools allow a user to precisely determine which website elements contribute to his profit and which do not.
+With this tool, a user can define many essential metrics for high website conversion: key performance indicators, the forcefulness of individual elements and blocks on the page, etc. In addition, eCommerce analytics tools allow a user to precisely determine which website elements contribute to their profit and which do not.

 Such companies use CAKE’s services as American Home Shield, LendingTree, LifeLock, KnownSupply, Roblox, and many others.

-As an eCommerce analytics tool, CAKE offers the so-called Omnichannel approach. eCommerce analytics software from this company analyzes the representation of your website on various sites, summarizes data, and offers eCommerce analytics consulting based on these results.
+As an eCommerce analytics tool, CAKE offers the so-called Omnichannel approach. eCommerce analytics software from this company analyzes a website’s performance on various pages, summarizes data, and offers eCommerce analytics consulting based on these results.

 In the reviews, CAKE users are unanimous in the excellent work of the support team.
-At the same time, they hint at certain inconveniences in eCommerce analytics reports and a somewhat outdated interface.
+Also, they hint at definite inconveniences in eCommerce analytics reports and a somewhat outdated interface.

-Metrilo is leading by Davide Cervellin, Head of Analytics, Insights, and Data, and Moiz Ali.
+Metrilo is led by Davide Cervellin, Head of Analytics, Insights, and Data, and Moiz Ali.
 They are both top experts in eCommerce analytics.

-The company has experience of successful cooperation with Procter & Gamble, Chocolab, Crisky Dog, ViralPasion, Smoovall.
+The company has experience in flourishing cooperation with Procter & Gamble, Chocolab, Crisky Dog, ViralPasion, and Smoovall.

-One of Metrilo's unique e-commerce analytics tools is a proactive algorithm that analyzes internet trends relevant to your business and brings to your attention those trends that can affect conversions.
+One of Metrilo’s unique eCommerce analytics tools is a proactive algorithm that analyzes Internet trends relevant to your business and brings to your attention those trends that can manipulate conversions.

-According to user reviews, Metrilo, analytics for eCommerce in real-time about customers and the state of sales, works flawlessly and creeps to increase website conversion dramatically.
-However, they are not satisfied with the outdated templates for personalized email campaigns and the lack of some functions available in similar services.
-In particular, they mean the segmentation of customers reviews for individual products.
+According to user reviews of the analytics tools for eCommerce in real-time regarding customers and the state of sales, Metrilo works flawlessly and creeps to raise website conversion dramatically.
+However, they are not satisfied with the outdated templates for personalized email campaigns and the lack of some functions accessible in analogous services.
+In particular, they mean the eCommerce segmentation of customer reviews for concrete products.

-Kissmetrics CEO is Ryan Salomon, the online marketing specialist.
+Kissmetrics’ CEO is Ryan Salomon, the virtual marketing specialist.

-A unique tool in the arsenal of eCommerce analytics from Kissmetrics is the BIg Data processing solution.
-It combines eCommerce performance analytics for a specific site and predictive analytics of eCommerce in Global.
+Among the unique eCommerce analytic tools from Kissmetrics is the BIg Data processing solution.
+It combines eCommerce performance analytics tools for a specific site and global predictive analytics of eCommerce.

-Users rate Kissmetrics eCommerce analytics highly in terms of sales funnel and lost customer acquisition.
+Users rate Kissmetrics eCommerce analytics highly regarding the sales funnel and lost customer procurement.
 However, their complaints related to the complex interface and the problematic interpretation of the reports.

 Fayez Mohamood founded the company in 2014.

-Bluecore e-commerce analytics services are used by CDW, Pendleton, Lane Bryant, CVS Pharmacy, NewEgg.
+Bluecore eCommerce analytics services are used by CDW, Pendleton, Lane Bryant, CVS Pharmacy, and NewEgg.

 A distinctive feature of Bluecore is the active use of artificial intelligence in eCommerce analytics tools.

-Users are grateful that Bluecore provides its users with excellent support from the company's live staff along with the AI involved in eCommerce analytics.
-However, the lack of some features, for example, split testing and the flaws of the UX interface, cause complaints.
+Users are grateful that Bluecore provides its users with excellent support from the company’s live staff and the AI involved in eCommerce analytics.
+However, the lack of some tools, for example, split testing and the flaws of the UX interface, causes complaints.

 The company is headed by Karthik Bettadapura, Vikranth Ramanolla, and Krishnan Thyagarajan.

-Dataweave's clients are Bain & Company, Datarade, Kenshoo, Wavemaker, Mediacom.
+Among Dataweave’s clients are Bain & Company, Datarade, Kenshoo, Wavemaker, and Mediacom.

-In its approaches to eCommerce analytics, Dataweave focuses on comparing the critical positions of your website — brand, pricing, product presentation, etc., with similar data from competitors.
+In its eCommerce analytics approaches, Dataweave compares the critical positions of your website — brand, pricing, product presentation, etc., with similar data from competitors.
 Based on these eCommerce analytics reports, AI-powered Dataweave tools provide website optimization recommendations.

-Users are thrilled with Dataweave's support and reporting convenience.
-The bottleneck of this platform, in their opinion, is periodic back-end crashes.
+Users are thrilled with Dataweave’s support and eCommerce reporting convenience.
+In their opinion, the bottleneck of this platform is periodic back-end crashes.

 OWOX BI is a Ukrainian company headed by Vlad Flaks.

-The clients of this ecommerce analytics platform are Tele2, Raiffeisen Bank, Citylink, Eldorado, Profi.ru.
+Clients of this eCommerce analytics platform are Tele2, Raiffeisen Bank, Citylink, Eldorado, and Profi.ru.

 The platform positions itself as a set of eCommerce analytics tools for the advanced collection and processing of large amounts of data.
 The ultimate goal of this eCommerce analytics is to reduce the cost per customer and increase sales.

-Users highly appreciate the informativeness of the reports and the close integration with Google Analytics and Google Big Query.
+Users highly appreciate the informativeness of the eCommerce reports and the close integration with Google Analytics and Big Query.

-Only the wishes of a more affordable tariff plan are noteworthy.
+Only the wishes for a more affordable tariff plan are noteworthy.